samteck/indoor-outdoor-env-data-aggregator/README.md

 4. Added Dew Point and Vapour Pressure calculation on Node-Red

 ### An image of the setup
-Here 1 sensor module is ready and experimentation going on with second sensor module (testing if sensor values are similar).
+Here, 1 sensor module is ready and experimentation is going on with second sensor module (testing if values from sensors are similar).
 See sensor-calibration folder

 <img src="https://github.com/samteck/indoor-outdoor-env-data-aggregator/blob/sensor-ardunio-RPi-UI/Images/sensor-system-interfacing.JPG" width="800">

+Video of the Setup : https://www.youtube.com/watch?v=35UjRXJEqd4